-How Determined and Program Mechanics: For the CEO, the cash bonus for the 2008 fiscal year was based 80% on achievement of Trex Company's planned earnings per share, or "EPS" and 20% on personal goals, which the compensation committee set as the achievement of Trex Company's planned free cash flow for the 2008 fiscal year.
-For the other named executive officers, the bonus was based 100% on achievement of Trex Company's EPS target.
+How Determined and Program Mechanics: For the named executive officers, the cash bonus for the 2009 fiscal year was based 75% on achievement of Trex Company's planned earnings per share, or "EPS" and 25% on achievement of the Company's planned free cash flow, for the 2009 fiscal year.

-The performance metrics of Trex Company's planned EPS and free cash flow for the 2008 fiscal year are strongly related to the creation of total stockholder value.
-Both the EPS and free cash flow targets for 2008 were set at a level that represented significant growth over 2007.
-The minimum thresholds for any payment under both the EPS and cash flow elements of the cash bonus plan for 2008 were 50% of the respective targets.
+The performance metrics of Trex Company's planned EPS and free cash flow for the 2009 fiscal year are strongly related to the creation of total stockholder value.
+Both the EPS and free cash flow targets for 2009 were set at a level that represented reasonable targets given macroeconomic conditions affecting the economy in general, and homebuilding and home remodeling in particular.
+The minimum thresholds for any payment under both the EPS and cash flow elements of the cash bonus plan for 2009 were 50% of the respective targets.

 Target awards were expressed as a percentage of the named executive officer's base salary.
-Cash bonus targets for 2008 were 80% for the CEO, and 55% to 60% for the other named executive officers, depending on the named executive officer's grade level.
+Cash bonus targets for 2009 were 100% for the CEO, and 60% to 70% for the other named executive officers, depending on the named executive officer's grade level.
 The total award to any single named executive officer was capped at 200% of the named executive officer's targeted percentage of salary.

-Because the company's actual EPS and free cash flow for the 2008 fiscal year substantially exceeded the respective targets, cash bonuses for 2008 to the executive officers were paid at 200% of target.
+The company's actual free cash flow for the 2009 fiscal year substantially exceeded the target by 100%, and EPS, adjusted for certain extraordinary items, exceeded the target by 25%.
+As a result, the cash bonuses for 2009 to the executive officers were paid at a blended rate of 144% of target.

-The compensation committee has modified the 2009 cash bonus plan for all executive officers so that the bonus will be 75% based upon planned EPS for 2009 and 25% based upon planned free cash flow for 2009.
-The compensation committee also modified the cash bonus targets for the named executive officers, which are expressed as a percentage of the named executive officer's base salary.
-For the 2009 cash bonus plan, the targets will be 100% for the CEO, and 60% to 70% for the other named executive officers, depending on the named executive officer's grade level.
-The total award to any single named executive officer is capped at 200% of the named executive officer's targeted percentage of salary.
+In December, 2009, the compensation committee established the EPS and free cash flow targets for 2010.
+As in the prior year, minimum thresholds for any payment under both the EPS and cash flow elements of the cash bonus plan are 50% of the respective targets; cash bonus targets are expressed as a percentage of the named executive officer's salary; cash bonus targets are 100% for the CEO, and 60% to 70% for the other named executive officers, depending on the executive officer's grade level; and the total award to any single named executive officer is capped at 200% of the named executive officer's targeted percentage of salary.